Running genoPlotR from a command-line interface

 A list of dna_seg column names to use alongside

-.
+--ids.
 The

-option will be used as queries in
+IDs provided by the --ids option will be used as queries in

 the columns provided by this option.
 Column names must be separated by

-commas. (default: "name, locus_id"
+commas. (default: "name, locus_id")

 --dna_seg_mode=[DNA_SEG PARSING MODE]